erp12/pyshgp/docs/Instructions.rst

 Pushes string of character in top string at index given by top integer.

-string_emptystring
+string_empty_string
-""""""""""""""""""
+"""""""""""""""""""
 Pushes True if top string is an emptry string.
 Pushes False otherwise.

 string_contains
 """""""""""""""
-Pushes True is second string is a substring of top string.
-Pushes False otherwise.
+Pushes True if the top string is a substring of the second string.
+False otherwise.

 string_replace